Super Bowl LXII: Television

-Super Bowl LXII is scheduled to be televised by CBS as part of the 11-year NFL television contract, which allows a four-year rotation between CBS, Fox, NBC, and ABC/ESPN.
+Super Bowl LXII is scheduled to be televised by CBS.
+It will be the fifth Super Bowl to be broadcast as part of the 11-year NFL television contract, which allows a four-year rotation between CBS, Fox, NBC, and ABC/ESPN.

 Streaming

 The game is planned to be streamed live on Paramount+, as well as NFL+ via mobile devices.

 Radio

 Westwood One holds the national radio rights to the game.